 We used a lot of other farms for inspiration and ideas.
 We read the information given out by UVM Extension, took workshops and classes, and read books in the winter, the pages full of bookmarks.
 We learned how to build an 8×8 woodshed and this structure became our go-to for all buildings needed on the farm.
 We raised meat rabbits for a couple years, had chickens for a couple years, and experimented with growing ‘wild’ greens like orach and lamb’s quarter for a chef.

 We still like to experiment, be it with living mulches in our drive-rows, luffa sponges, or repurposed materials.

 I think my favorite thing about farming is all the opportunities it affords to think and act creatively.
 That I get to do this, while also nourishing people with food, is a blessing.Ansel

-Mechanical flywheels are very common and vary in their functions and materials..
+Mechanical flywheels are very common and vary in their functions and materials.
 At their most basic, they use their own inertia to moderate and store kinetic energy.
-The name Flywheel Farm came to Justin and Ansel as they were reading about the humus flywheel in an article about soil health.
+The name Flywheel Farm came to us as we were reading about the humus flywheel in an article about soil health.
 Humus is the well-decomposed organic matter in soil and it acts as a flywheel by storing slow-release nutrients, regulating water through drought and floods and providing the structure to soil that keeps it healthy.
-The expansion of the definition of flywheel to include mechanical and living systems appealed to Justin and Ansel.
-They also liked the idea of looking at their work as part of a large flywheel; one in which they farm while cultivating the soil, communities, friends, and personal endurance that will get them through rough seasons.
+We like the idea of looking at our work as part of a large flywheel; one in which we farm while cultivating the soil, communities, friends, and personal endurance that will get us through rough seasons.